Holiday Letting in SomersetHoliday letting guide

 Inland, key towns such as Glastonbury and Taunton are attractions in their own right, and places such as Bruton, home to the reputable Hauser and Wirth gallery, are making their mark on the map.
 The Somerset Levels has international status of importance for its varied wetland habitats which vary from swaying reeds to woodland walks and moorland, a diverse environment with something for everyone.

 Head to the south of the county and, with such easy access to Devon, Dorset and the Jurassic Coast, you can cater a holiday to all tastes - fossil hunting, cliff walks, country parks and nature reserves.
 It's an easy going way of life punctuated with pretty villages to meander through and lots of artisan makers to discover.
-Whichever part of the county captures your imagination, you'll need a holiday letting agent who knows the area well, so speak to Anna to see what we can offer.
+Whichever part of the county captures your imagination, you'll need a holiday letting agent who knows the area well, so speak to Georgina to see what we can offer.